-Cr.
+ocial betvices.
+The following are just a · Lander Cr.
 Hrs.

 Social Gerontology I SOC 166 3

 Social Gerontology II SOC 167 3

 Topics in Community Involvement SOC 298 3

-Group Technique Applications SSE 3
+Group Technique Applications SSE 237 3

 Crisis Intervention-

 Theory Techniques SSE 236 3

-Introduction to Health Science HED 136 -3
+Introduction to Health Science HED 136 3

-History and Culture ,, , 00
+History and Culture of the Mexican-

-of the Mexican-American HIS 127 3
+American in the Southwest HIS 127 3

 Introduction to Public Admin.
 PAD 105 3

 American National Government

 & Politics POL 110 3

 American State & Local

 Government & Politics POL 111 3

-Introduction to Cultural Anthropology ANT 110
+Introduction to Cultural Anthropology ANT 110 3

-Crime & Delinguency AJS 225 3
+Crime & Delinquency AJS 225 3

 Juvenile Justice Procedures AJS 212 3

-Current U.S. Social Problems SOC 3
+Current U.S. Social Problems SOC 101 3 3 3 3 3

-Drugs in American Society SSE 3 3 3 3 3
+Drugs in American Society SSE 115 3

-Introduction to Social Psychology PSY 102 3
+Introduction to Social Psychology PSY 102

 Police Community & Human Relations AJS 210 3

 Intro. to Administration of

 Justice Systems AJS 101 3

 Understanding Children ECE 116 3

-(5) See General Education Requirements under the Graduation section of this catalog for the reading requirement.

-(6) SSE 134 is prerequisite to SSE 234.

-(7) A course must have the SSE prefix in order to be considered a Social Services elective.

-(8) SSE 199 (Coop related class and work) are required for students seeking the Associate of Applied Science Degree for direct employment, it is recommended for transfer students.
-It is not required or recommended for the basic certificate for direct employment.

-(9) SSE 135 is a prerequisite for SSE 237.
+- (5) See General Education Requirements under the Graduation section of this catalog for the reading requirement. - (6) SSE 134 is prerequisite to SSE 234. - (7) A course must have the SSE prefix in order to be considered a Social Services elective. - (8) SSE 199 (Coop related class and work) are required for students seeking the Associate of Applied Science Degree for direct employment, it is recommended for transfer students.
+It is not required or recommended for the basic certificate for direct employment. - (9) SSE 135 is a prerequisite for SSE 237.